-CFNS taking part in the Community Services Recovery Fund – a $400M investment in charities and non-profits.
+CFNS is taking part in the Community Services Recovery Fund – a $400M investment in charities and non-profits.
 The application portal is now closed with applications under review – thanks to all who applied.

 Now more than ever, charities and non-profits are playing a key role in addressing persistent and complex social problems faced by all Canadians.
 The Community Services Recovery Fund is a $400 million investment from the Government of Canada to support charities, non-profits and Indigenous governing bodies as they adapt to the long-term impacts of the pandemic.

 The national funders for the initiative – Community Foundations of Canada, the Canadian Red Cross and United Way Centraide Canada – are working together to deliver the Community Service Recovery Fund under three project focus areas:

 Investing in Program and Service Innovation and Redesign